Steven Ball

 1976-1978 Peter left his teaching position at Melb State College, and returned to freelance editing.
 In 1977 he was approached by Brian Robinson to take on part-time teaching at Swinburne F&TV.

-1979-1998 Peter was appointed Lecturer in Film at Swinburne, later VCA Film and TV School.
+1979-1998 From 1979 Peter was a Lecturer, and later Senior Lecturer in Film at Swinburne, later VCA Film and TV School.
 Between 1979 and 1983 he taught the 2nd year of the Undergraduate course, and when Nigel Buesst retired Peter was appointed to supervise the Post Graduate course in Narrative/Drama.

 Following study leave which included a trip to America in 1985 to examine the early versions of computerised editing systems for film and television, Peter was appointed Senior Lecturer in Film at Swinburne, afterwards the VCA, continuing his role as "year lecturer" for the narrative/drama stream of the Post-Graduate course.